 In June 1911, 3 men embarked on an epic Antarctic journey immortalised in Cherry-Garrard's book The Worst Journey in the World.
 Find out why.

-Interview with Sara Russell, Head of Meteoritics and Cosmic Mineralogy.
+Interview with Sara Russell, Head of the Mineral and Planetary Sciences Division.
 Sara has spent three summers collecting meteorites in Antarctica.
 Find out what is involved.

 Discover the value of collections to society, as well as how specimens are collected and the surrounding ethical considerations.